Tapinoma sessile: Description

-The queens lay the eggs which incubate between 11–26 days.
-After hatching, the larval stage lasts between 13–29 days, and the pre-pupal and pupal stages last between 10–24 days.
+The queens lay the eggs which incubate between 11 and 26 days.
+After hatching, the larval stage lasts between 13 and 29 days, and the pre-pupal and pupal stages last between 10 and 24 days.

 Little is known about the lifespan of the ant, though it has been shown that queens live at least 8 months (and probably much longer), workers at least a few months (and show every indication of living as long as queens), while males appear to live only approximately a week.

 Distribution

 T. sessile is native to North America and ranges from southern Canada to northern Mexico, but is less common in the desert southwest.

 Behavior

 Colonies vary in size from a few hundred to tens of thousands of individuals.
 Big colonies usually have multiple queens.

 The odorous house ant is tough: Injured workers have been observed to continue living and working with little hindrance, some queens with crushed abdomens still lay eggs, and there are documented instances of T. sessile queens surviving without food or water for over two months.
 They also appear highly tolerant to heat and cold.
 These ants are difficult to remove from a home after their colony has become well-established.

 When offered a choice of food sources, the ants preferred sugar and protein over lipids, and this preference persisted in all seasons.
 When specific sugar sources were studied the ants preferred sucrose over other sugars, such as fructose or glucose.